Referring to ‘any pain arising from the region of your lower back to the buttock folds’, Lower back pain (LBP) can be categorised into:

 - A discussion with our physiotherapist can help you work out a holistic plan to target the risk factors.

-- If anti-inflammatory medication or diagnostic investigations are needed, we can refer you to a doctor.
+- If anti-inflammatory medication or diagnostic investigations are needed, we can refer you to a doctor or orthopaedic specialist.

 Let our physiotherapists help you with your condition.
 Book an Appointment